LajnaLegenden/transpiler4/README.md

-# Transpiler4 - Mediatool CLI
+# Transpiler4 - Mediatool CLI tool

 A powerful command line interface for managing, building, and watching Mediatool packages in a monorepo environment.
 This tool streamlines the development workflow by automatically detecting changes in packages, building them, and copying the results to the appropriate locations.